 - pelvic inflammatory disease (a reproductive infection)

-A missed period could mean you’re pregnant.
-If you suspect you could be pregnant, be sure to take a pregnancy test.
-Drugstore pregnancy tests are the least expensive way to determine whether you are pregnant.
+A missed period could mean that you’re pregnant.
+If you suspect you may be pregnant, be sure to take a pregnancy test.
+Drugstore pregnancy tests are the least expensive way to determine whether or not you are pregnant.
 To get the most accurate results, wait until you have missed your period by at least one day before taking the test.

 - pelvic inflammatory disease